Sean Hannity: Immigration

 Hannity opposed amnesty for undocumented immigrants; however, in 2012 he said he had evolved on the issue and favored a "pathway to citizenship".
 Later, he opposed that idea.
 By 2018, he was described as an immigration hardliner by CNN, The Washington Post, and New York magazine.
 In August 2018, Trump suggested that he might shut down the government to force Congress to fund his border wall, boasting that Hannity agreed with the action.

 Religion

-Hannity left the Catholic Church in 2019, citing "too much institutionalized corruption".
-However, he has said that as he has aged, his Christian faith has "gotten stronger" and that he needs and wants God in his life.

 Hannity has warned of Sharia law coming to the United States.
 Hannity opposed the building of Park51, a mosque two blocks from the World Trade Center site.
 Hannity promoted the idea of "Islamic training camps right here in America", which were based on an unsubstantiated "documentary" by the Christian Action Network.
 In 2006, Hannity was critical of Keith Ellison, the first Muslim elected to U.S. Congress, being sworn into office with an oath on a Quran.
 Hannity equated the Quran with Mein Kampf, asking a guest on his show whether he would have allowed Ellison "to choose, you know, Hitler's Mein Kampf, which is the Nazi bible?"

-Torture

-In 2009, Hannity said he supported enhanced interrogation, a euphemism for torture.
-He also volunteered to be waterboarded for charity.
-In response, Keith Olbermann pledged to donate $1,000 for every second of waterboarding Hannity underwent.
-In 2017, Hannity continued to advocate for waterboarding, raising the example of using it against a kidnapper.
-According to Media Matters, Hannity has not been waterboarded as of March 2018.